 FACT’s definitive guide to eating out in the Red Sea City.

 Jeddah’s restaurant scene is filled with new openings, from cool cafés to celebrity chefs.
-So, whether you want something romantic, by The Red Sea or even revolving – there’s a restaurant to meet your foodie needs.
+So, whether you want something romantic, by the Red Sea or even revolving – there’s a restaurant to meet your foodie needs.
 Here are the best restaurants in Jeddah right now.

-Alieia Ash Shati
+Alieia

 GO: Visit www.alieia.co for more information.

-Balcona 99 Lapaz Plaza
+Balcona 99

-GO: Follow @balcona.sa on Instagram for more information
+GO: Follow @balcona.sa on Instagram for more information.

-Cafe Laperouse Cascade at Jeddah Walk
+Cafe Laperouse

 GO: Follow @cafelaperouse.sa on Instagram for more information.

 Il Vero Alfredo makes its way to Jeddah from Rome.
 Located in Al Shati, this legendary Roman restaurant promises an authentic Italian dining experience.
 The decor is a blend of classic and comfortable.
 Checkered tiled floors grace the space with wooden walls adorned with pictures of celebrities who have dined at the Rome location.
 Il Vero Alfredo is, of course, renowned for its Fettuccine Alfredo, a must-try dish that has delighted diners for decades.
-But the menu doesn’t stop there, it offers a variety of other Italian classics such as Gran fritto Alfredo, Spigola, Fusilloni Carbonara and many more, that are sure to tempt your taste buds.
+But the menu doesn’t stop there, it offers a variety of other Italian classics such as Gran fritto Alfredo, Spigola, Fusilli Carbonara and many more, that are sure to tempt your taste buds.

 GO: Follow @ilveroalfredojeddah on Instagram for more information.

-Kuuru Al Khalidiyyah
+Kuuru

 Currently placed at number 50 on MENA’s 50 Best Restaurants list, Kuuru is a homegrown hotspot.
 The restaurant brings Nikkei cuisine to the Saudi table with a sharing-style menu designed to bring people together.
 Combining the flavours of Japan and Peru, the signature fusion dishes include Black Cod Criollo, Chicken Panca Truffle and Tiger Shrimp Anticuchero.
 The colourful plates are so stylish that you’ll want to snap them before you start – we’re not judging.

-GO: Visit https://kuururestaurant.com for reservations and more information.
+GO: Visit https://kuururestaurant.com for more information.

-Le Traiteur has added a little ooh la la to Jeddah’s dining scene.
-The fancy French restaurant has grandma-chic dining rooms, and a tres chic menu.
+Le Traiteur has added a little ooh-la-la to Jeddah’s dining scene.
+The fancy French restaurant has grandma-chic dining rooms and a tres chic menu.
 Guests can choose from soups, starters and salads.
 Main courses include duck confit, tuna steak and ravigote beef.
-Desserts range from crème brulee to souffle pistachio vanilla.
+Desserts range from crème brulee to soufflé pistachio vanilla.

 GO: Visit https://letraiteur.com.sa for more information.

-Le Vésuvio Jeddah Yacht Club
+Le Vésuvio

 GO: Visit https://restaurants.coolinc.com.sa for more information.